TEXflip/AppliedRoboticsStudentInterface/README.md

 1. filter the blue areas out of the hsv image
 2. apply some filtering
 4. approsimate the contours
-5. look for the triangle contour by sorting out all areas which are to small and the cntours with too much edges
+5. look for the triangle contour by sorting out all areas which are to small and the contours with too much edges
 6. scale the found triangle contour
 7. analyse the robot position(barricentre and rotation relative to x axis)